EricMarcon/memoiR/README.md

 [![](https://cranlogs.r-pkg.org/badges/memoiR)](https://CRAN.R-project.org/package=memoiR)

-Templates to publish well-formatted documents both in HTML and PDF formats.
+This R package provides templates to publish well-formatted documents both in HTML and PDF formats.
+Documents can be produced locally or hosted on GitHub, where GitHub actions can update the published documents continuously.

+Long documents are the main purpose of this package.
+Along with a GitBook or Bootstrap 4 version to be read online, their PDF version based on the LaTeX class memoir can be highly customized (see examples 1 and 2).

+Functions are provided to make the publication of the documents on GitHub very easy, including their continuous integration.

 Gallery: